-Selects a cloud platform and a region where your Elasticsearch clusters and Kibana instances will be hosted.
-Elasticsearch Add-On for Heroku currently supports Amazon Web Services (AWS), Google Cloud Platform (GCP) and Microsoft Azure.
+Selects a cloud platform where your Elasticsearch clusters, Kibana instance, and other Elastic Stack components will be hosted.
+Elasticsearch Add-On for Heroku currently supports Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.

 Regions represent data centers in a geographic location, where your deployment will be located.
 When choosing a region, the general rule is to choose one as close to your application servers as possible in order to minimize network delays.

 You can select your cloud platform and region only when you create a new deployment, so pick ones that works for you.
 They cannot be changed later.
 Different deployments can use different platforms and regions.

 Elastic Stack uses a versions code that is constructed of three numbers separated by dots: the leftmost number is the number of the major release, the middle number is the number of the minor release and the rightmost number is the number of the maintenance release (e.g., 8.3.2 means major release 8, minor release 3 and maintenance release 2).

 You might sometimes notice additional versions listed in the user interface beyond the versions we currently support and maintain, such as release candidate builds and older versions.
 If a version is listed in the Elasticsearch Add-On for Heroku console, it can be deployed.

 To learn about how we support Elasticsearch versions in Elasticsearch Add-On for Heroku, check Version Policy.